daenvil/MCDatapacks/pages/baked_goods.md

 #### <ins>Simple pies</ins>
 _<ins>Base ingredients: wheat + sugar</ins>_

-All simple pies, with the exception of the mushroom pie, are crafted with the **base ingredients plus 1 of their main ingredient**, and provide the same hunger/saturation as a pumpkin pie.
-The recipe list is below.
+All simple pies, with the exception of the mushroom pie, are crafted with the **base ingredients plus 1 of their main ingredient**, and provide the same hunger/saturation as a pumpkin pie, unless stated otherwise in the recipe list below.

 - **Apple pie**: _base ingredients + **1 apple**_.